 If necessary, you can sprinkle on some baking soda or pour hydrogen peroxide directly on the stain.
 Then, spray your mixture and agitate again.

 Once on, let it sit for about 15 minutes.
-After the allotted time has passed, rinse your white shirt with cold water.
-If you can still see the stain, proceed with mixing one teaspoon of a laundry powder with ¼ cup of baking soda or hydrogen peroxide.
+After the allotted time has passed, rinse your white shirt with cool water.
+If you can still see the stain, proceed with mixing one teaspoon of a laundry detergent powder with ¼ cup of baking soda or hydrogen peroxide.
 Depending on the severity of the stain, you may need to soak your shirt anywhere from 15 minutes to overnight.

-Tea, Coffee, or Fruit Juice
+How to Remove Coffee Stains, Tea, or Fruit Juice

 Each one of these spills can cause you some major heartache in trying to get the stains out of your white shirt.
 But all is not lost.
 You may still be able to remove these pesky stains and restore your white shirt to its original vibrancy.

-In a bowl, mix one tablespoon of white vinegar with a teaspoon of castile soap.
+In a bowl, mix one tablespoon of distilled white vinegar with a teaspoon of castile soap.
 Then soak your shirt in this solution for approximately 30 minutes.
 Blot some baking soda or hydrogen peroxide directly on the stain and work it in with your fingers.
-Finish off by washing it all off with cold water.
+Finish off by washing it all off with cool water.

 You may need to repeat the above steps a few times to get the stain out completely.
 But there’s no harm in doing so as long as you are gentle in working the mixture into your shirt.

 Now here’s one that many believe to be a death sentence for white shirts, and understandably so.
-Blood has long stood as a difficult stain to get out of clothing, let alone a white shirt.
+Blood stains has long stood as a difficult stain to get out of clothing, let alone a white shirt.
 But I have just the solution to lend a helping hand.